the-moisrex/webpp/README.md

 ![Web++ Logo](./assets/logo-bordered.svg)

-This is a web framework written in C++ and hopefully will be used by other programming languages other than C++ too.
+This is a web framework written in C++ that uses multiple underlying protocols.

 It's being developed.
 News will be shared on [Telegram](https://t.me/webpp).